briankoser/sfc-listeners-guide/episodes/0069-the-nephilim-conspiracy.md

 "Sons of God" in Job are angels

-<q class="archivist inline">If you believe only Noah and his family survived the Flood, I think you'd have to believe that Goliath was not related to the Nephilim.</q>
+{% arc %}If you believe only Noah and his family survived the Flood, I think you'd have to believe that Goliath was not related to the Nephilim.{% endarc %}

 ## Conclusion
 - Daniel says they were tall people.